All cells in a <table> element that use the headers attribute must only refer to other cells of that same <table>

 Go to the latest version (3.2)

 How to Fix the Problem

-To fix the problem, ensure that each cell in a table using headers refers to another cell in the same table.
-This rule checks that references to headers are done right with data cells.
+To fix the problem, ensure that each cell in a table using headers refers to another cell in the same table by creating a

 scope attribute tells the browser and screen reader that everything under the column is related to the header at the top, and everything to the right of the row header is related to that header.

 Applying the scope attribute to our table the markup now looks like this:

 <table> <caption><strong>Greensprings Running Club Personal Bests</strong></caption> <thead> <tr> <th scope="col">Name</th> <th scope="col">1 mile</th> <th scope="col">5 km</th> <th scope="col">10 km</th> </tr> </thead> <tbody> <tr> <th scope="row">Mary</th> <td>8:32</td> <td>28:04</td> <td>1:01:16</td> </tr> <tr> <th scope="row">Betsy</th> <td>7:43</td> <td>26:47</td> <td>55:38</td> </tr> <tr> <th scope="row">Matt</th> <td>7:55</td> <td>27:29</td> <td>57:04</td> </tr> <tr> <th scope="row">Todd</th> <td>7:01</td> <td>24:21</td> <td>50:35</td> </tr> </tbody> </table>

 Note that the top headers for Name, 1 mile, 5 km and 10 km are all marked up with

 th elements, as are the row headers for Mary, Betsy, Matt and Todd.
 Each of these header cell have also been given the

 row depending on whether they are column or row header cells.